 Albany wave data

-Find out about tide and wave data at Albany, including tide predictions, current (real-time) and historical wave directions, and significant wave heights.
+Find out about wave data at Albany, including current and historical wave directions, and significant wave heights.

 Albany significant wave height graph

 The significant wave height is the average height of the highest one third of waves recorded.
 It is often the wave height reported by an experienced observer.

 Tide predictions and resources

 Find out about annual tide predictions at various locations along Western Australia's coast.
 All data provided is subject to DoT's disclaimer, conditions of use and copyright policy.